 Without treatment, your pet will likely experience inflammation and discomfort.
 Additionally, the dryness of the eyes can cause blood vessels to grow and buildup on the corneas, which can ultimately lead to ulcers and blindness and, in very severe cases, necessitate eye removal.

-At Animal Eye Care, we offer medical treatments for animal dry eye in Virginia and North Carolina.
+At Animal Eye Care, we offer medical treatments for animal dry eye in Virginia and the Carolinas.
 If you believe your pet is suffering from keratoconjunctivitis sicca, get in touch with our team today to learn how we can help.